OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 The HistoryUpdate Service is used to update or delete, DataValues, Annotations or Events.
 For simplicity the term “entry” will be used to mean either DataValue, Annotation, or Event depending on the context in which it is used.
 Auditing requirements for History Services are described in OPC 10000-4.
 This description assumes the user issuing the request and the Server that is processing the request support the capability to update entries.
 See OPC 10000-3 for a description of Attributes that expose the support of Historical Updates.

-If the HistoryUpdate Service is called with two or more of DataValues, Events or Annotations in the same call the Server operational limits MaxNodesPerHistoryUpdateData and MaxNodesPerHistoryUpdateEvents (See OPC 10000-5) may be ignored.
-The Server may return the service result code Bad_TooManyOperations if it is not able to handle the combination of DataValues, Events or Annotations.
+If the HistoryUpdate Service is called with two or more of DataValues, Events or Annotations in the same call the Server operational limits MaxNodesPerHistoryUpdateData and MaxNodesPerHistoryUpdateEvents (defined in OPC 10000-5) can be ignored.
+The Server can return the service result code Bad_TooManyOperations if it is not able to handle the combination of DataValues, Events or Annotations.
 It is recommended to call the HistoryUpdate Service individually with DataValues, Events or Annotations.

 Name |